Machine learning with neural networks: Regularisation

-\subsubsection{Drop out}
+One can draw three conclusions from the numerical experiments described in Ref.~\cite{FrankleCarbin}.
+First, iterative pruning during training singles out neurons in the hidden layer that had initial weights and thresholds resulting in the correct decision boundaries ({\em lottery-ticket} effect \cite{FrankleCarbin}).
+Second, the pruned network with two hidden neurons has much better training success than the network that was trained with only two hidden neurons.
+Third, despite pruning more than 50\% of the hidden neurons, the network with $n=4$ hidden neurons performs almost as well as the one with $n=10$ hidden neurons (97.9 \% training success).
+When training deep networks it is common to start with many neurons in the hidden layers, and to prune up to 90\% of them.
+This results in small trained networks that can classify efficiently and reliably.

-In this scheme some neurons are ignored during training \cite{Srivastava}.
-Usually this regularisation technique is applied to hidden neurons.
-The procedure is illustrated in Figure \figref{C7S2Dropout}.
+\subsection{Drop out}

-In each step of the training algorithm (for each mini batch, or for each individual pattern) one ignores at random a fraction $p$ of neurons from each hidden layer, and updates the weights in the remaining, diluted network in the usual fashion.
-The weights coming into the dropped neurons are not updated, and as a consequence neither are their outputs.
-For the next step in the training algorithm, the removed neurons at put back, and another set of hidden neurons is removed.
-Once the training is completed, all hidden neurons are activated, but their outputs are multiplied by $p$.
+In this regularisation scheme, some hidden neurons are ignored during training.
+In each step of the training algorithm (for each mini batch, or for each individual pattern), one disregards at random a fraction $q$ of neurons from each hidden layer by setting their outputs to zero, and by updating only the weights and thresholds of the remaining neurons.
+For the next step in the training algorithm, the ignored neurons at put back, and another set of hidden neurons is disregarded.
+Once the training is completed, all hidden neurons are activated, but their outputs are multiplied by ${1-q}$, to ensure that the local fields are independent of $q$, on average.

-Srivastava {\em et al.} \cite{Srivastava} motivate this method by remarking that the performance of machine-learning algorithms is usually improved by combining the results of several learning attempts.
-In our case this corresponds to separately training several networks with different layouts on different inputs, and then to average over their outputs.
+This method is motivated by noting that the performance of machine-learning algorithms is usually improved by combining the results of several learning attempts \cite{Nielsen,Srivastava}, for instance by separately training networks with different layouts, and averaging over their outputs.
 However, for deep networks this is computationally very expensive.
 Drop out is an attempt to achieve the same goal more efficiently.
 The idea is that dropout corresponds to effectively training a large number of different networks.
 If there are $k$ hidden neurons, then there are $2^k$ different combinations of neurons that are turned on or off.
 The hope is that the network learns more robust features of the input data in this way, and that this reduces overfitting .
-In practice the method is usually applied together with another regularisation scheme, {\em max-norm regularisation} .
-This means that weights are not allowed to grow larger than a given constant: $|w_{ij}| \leq c$.
+In practice the method is applied together with max-norm regularisation (Section \ref{sec:weightdecay}).